git-up/GitUp/README.md

 [Pull requests](https://github.com/git-up/GitUp/pulls) are welcome but be aware that GitUp is used for production work by many thousands of developers around the world, so the bar is very high.
 The last thing we want is letting the code quality slip or introducing a regression.

 The following is a list of absolute requirements for PRs (not following them would result in immediate rejection):
-- The coding style of GitUp MUST be followed
+- The coding style of GitUp MUST be followed exactly
 - Additions to `Core/` MUST have associated unit tests
+- Each commit MUST be a single change (e.g. adding a function or fixing a bug, but not both at once)
+- Each commit MUST be self-contained i.e. GitUp builds and remains functional if only building this commit and not its descendants
 - Commit messages MUST have:
  - A capitalized clear and concise title e.g. "Changed app bundle ID to com.example.gitup" not "updated bundle id"
  - A detailed summary explaining the change unless it is trivial (no need to wrap at 80 characters but keep lines to a reasonnable length)